-The media have a significant impact on people's lives.
-The media entertain, educate, inform and provide channels of communication.
-The media not only comment on culture, they reflect the society which creates them.
-The study of media includes media forms such as the press, radio, film, TV, and photography, and media processes such as publishing, advertising, news production, and popular culture.
+Media has a significant impact on people's lives.
+It entertains, educates, informs and provides channels of communication.
+The media not only comments on culture, it reflects the society which creates them.
+Through a combination of practical and analytical learning, students develop an understanding of how and why the media can have such impacts on audiences.
+The study of media includes media forms such as the film, TV, press, radio, and photography, and media processes such as publishing, advertising, news production, and popular culture.